How to Recognize if You’re Being Overworked

 Additional working hours and spending too much time at the office can make you feel overwhelmed.
 Besides tiredness, you’ll feel effects on your physical and mental health when working overtime.

-That’s why you should be able to recognize the most common indications of overwork, which are:
+That’s why you should be able to recognize the most common examples of overwork, which are:

 • Fatigue,